zkamvar/user2021/prose.md

  - {pegboard} to serve as a validator (and converter!) for lesson content

-When thinking about the lesson structure itself, we thought about what would make sense for a maintainer or contributor to contribute to a lesson would be a folder structure that is reflected in the website dropdown menus, so our lessons consist of folders that we use commonly: one folder for lesson chapters, one for extra information for learners, one for extra information for instructors, and one to contain learner profiles.
-The final folder contains the rendered markdown files so you can use them in another context and website so that you can put it on a USB stick and share it without needing to run a local server.
+When thinking about the lesson structure itself, we thought about what would make sense for a maintainer or contributor when they saw the source files of a website.
+We created a a folder structure that is reflected in the website dropdown menus, so our lessons consist of folders that we use commonly: one folder for lesson chapters, one for extra information for learners, one for extra information for instructors, and one to contain learner profiles.
+The final folder is one of the access panels that contains the rendered markdown files---so you can use them in another context---and static website so that you can put it on a USB stick and share it without needing to run a local server.

 ### Opportunity